-4.2.3 Prevention Assistance Eligibility - Additional Guidelines

-To qualify for Prevention Assistance the household must have heating costs beyond their ability to pay after the heating assistance benefit.
-This may be due to excessive energy bills, unreasonable percentage of income required to pay for energy, etc. A brief summary provided in the HE+ System crisis application "Customer Request Reason" or an HE+ System Note is required to identify the reason for the Prevention Assistance.
+4.2.3 Prevention Assistance Eligibility - Additional Guidelines the HE+ System crisis application "Customer Request Reason" or an HE+ System Note is required to identify the reason for the Prevention Assistance.
 When targeting households for Prevention Assistance, agencies must contact the customer to verify they are still residing in the home and to verify with the vendor that the account is active and that customers have met their customer contribution.